anton-bushuiev/PPIformer/README.md

 Please do not hesitate to contact us or create an issue/PR if you have any questions or suggestions. ✌️

+# Web on Hugging Face Spaces 🤗

+The preview of PPIformer is available via an interactive user interface on Hugging Face Spaces:

+[![Model on HF](https://huggingface.co/datasets/huggingface/badges/resolve/main/model-on-hf-lg-dark.svg)](https://huggingface.co/spaces/anton-bushuiev/PPIformer)

 # Installation

-PPIformer is available on Hugging Face Spaces:

-[![Model on HF](https://huggingface.co/datasets/huggingface/badges/resolve/main/model-on-hf-lg-dark.svg)](https://huggingface.co/spaces/anton-bushuiev/PPIformer)

 To install PPIformer locally, clone this repository and install the environment (you may need to adjust the versions of the PyTorch-based packages in the script depending on your system):
 ```bash